jamesaoverton/obo-tutorial/docs/processing-data.md

 And here's some simplified output Turtle data with some comments for clarity:

-    study:subject-31
+    tutorial:subject-31
       a               obo:NCBITaxon_10090 ;  # mouse
       rdfs:label      "subject 31" .
-    study:subject-31-organ
+    tutorial:subject-31-organ
       a                obo:UBERON_0007827 ;  # external nose
       rdfs:label       "subject 31 external nose" ;
-      obo:BFO_0000050  study:subject-31 .    # part of
+      obo:BFO_0000050  tutorial:subject-31 .    # part of

-The upshot is that we use the statements about each `study:row` to make statements about the subject and its organ.
+The upshot is that we use the statements about each `tutorial:row` in the raw graph to make statements about the subject and its organ in the new graph.
 We've finally broken out of the rigid structure of the table into a flexible graph structure.
 In this small example we state that the subject is an instance of the NCBI's taxon "Mus musclus", that the organ is an instance of Uberon's "external nose", and that the organ is part of the subject.

 The [model.rq](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/model.rq) file contains a longer example of a SPARQL Update query -- longer, but still not capturing all the information in the original table.
 The results are in [data-after.ttl](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/data-after.ttl).
 If you open that file with Protégé it will import the application ontology and you can see all the data at once.

 The example code is in [Modeller.java](https://github.com/jamesaoverton/obo-tutorial/blob/master/code/src/java/obo_tutorial/Modeller.java).
-If you follow the instructions in the [code/README.md](https://github.com/jamesaoverton/obo-tutorial/blob/master/code/README.md) file to build everything, you can run it using a command like this:
+If you follow the instructions in the [code/README.md](https://github.com/jamesaoverton/obo-tutorial/blob/master/code/README.md), you can run it using a command like this:

     cd examples
     java -jar ../bin/obo-tutorial.jar model data-raw.ttl application.owl model.rq data-after.ttl